jkanev/treetime/README.md

 ## Data Files ##

 _TreeTime_'s data is stored in ._trt_ files.
 These are plain editable text files.
 Please have a look at the file _Simple-Task-List.trt_ to understand the syntax.
-A detailed description will follow later.
-(Sorry...)
+A detailed description can be round [here](https://treetime-data-manager.readthedocs.io/en/latest/data-format.html).

 <div id='id-installation'/>